 Michigan Medicine provider credentialing

-Clinical experience should include diagnostic audiology, auditory electrophysiology, hearing aids.
+Clinical experiences should include diagnostic audiologic testing, auditory electrophysiology, hearing aids.

-Collaborate on a team that includes audiologists, support personnel, physicians and nurses while being led by standardized policies and procedures.
+Collaborate on a team that includes audiologists, support personnel, audiology technicians, physicians, and nurses while being led by standardized policies and procedures.

 Coursework and experience in clinical neurophysiologic measurement and interpretation